defiant00/purple/README.md

 * Layers!
 * Map chords to key combinations on tap or hold.
+* Map normal keys, media keys, and the mouse.
 * One-shot modifiers.
 * Auto Mod for if you want to apply a modifier globally on hold.
 * LED layer and modifier state indicators.
-    * Layers can specify a color.
+    * Layers have a color.
     * When modifiers are active, the LED blinks a color for each in turn:
         * Yellow - Shift
         * Red - Control